November 26, 2025

 Reason #48: Even Your Certifications Aren’t Really Yours

 The brochures speak directly to that hope.
 Professional bodies and vendors promise that their badges will “drive your career forward” and “showcase your expertise.”
-Exam fees climb into the hundreds.
+Exam fees and prep courses climb into the thousands.
 Study guides appear, practice tests appear, webinar bundles appear.
-On paper it looks like ME has finally found its own set of tickets, the same way cloud people have AWS and civil people have a PE that actually bites.
+On paper it looks like mechanical engineering has finally found its own set of tickets, the same way cloud people have AWS and civil people have a PE that actually bites.
 In practice, the main beneficiaries are the organizations that sell the acronyms and the managers who get to put them on slides.
-You already know how often your work is reduced to what looks good in a deck (See Reason #33).
+You already know how often your work is reduced to what looks good in a deck (see Reason #33).

 By mid-career you may have a small trail of acronyms behind your name and not much more control than you had before.
-Internal promotions still rely on timing and politics.
-External recruiters still treat you as another mid-level mechanical with a slightly longer signature.
-The credentials that might actually move you upward tend to move you sideways out of core ME, toward coordination and away from design.
+The credentials that demonstrably pay a premium all point away from core mechanical engineering.
+The credentials that keep you in core mechanical engineering, the PE, ASME code stamps, vendor-specific tooling qualifications, either carry no measurable premium or are not portable between employers.
+The certifications that work are not yours.
+The ones that are yours do not work.
 See Reason #46 when you finally realize you built an escape ramp that does not quite feel like escape.

-Thus, you keep chasing certificates that vendors can revoke, employers can ignore, and other disciplines can use just as well.
-You thought the badges would prove you were moving up; in this field they mostly prove you were still trying.
+You keep chasing certificates that vendors can revoke, employers can ignore, and other disciplines can use just as well.
+You thought the badges would prove you were moving up.
+In this field they mostly prove you were still trying.

 Close-up of a worn cap crowded with old metal pins, decorations without context or clear meaning.